Fraud

 In law, fraud is intentional deception to deprive a victim of a legal right or to gain from a victim unlawfully or unfairly.
 Fraud can violate civil law (e.g., a fraud victim may sue the fraud perpetrator to thwart the fraud or recover monetary compensation) or criminal law (e.g., a fraud perpetrator may be prosecuted and imprisoned by governmental authorities), or it may be an element of another civil or criminal wrong despite itself causing no loss of money, property, or legal right.
 The purpose of fraud may be monetary gain or other benefits, such as obtaining a passport, travel document, or driver's licence.
-In cases of mortgage fraud, the perpetrator attempts to qualify for a mortgage by way of false statements.

 Terminology

 Fraud can be defined as either a civil wrong or a criminal act.
 For civil fraud, a government agency or person or entity harmed by fraud may bring litigation to stop the fraud, seek monetary damages, or both.
 For criminal fraud, a person may be prosecuted for the fraud and potentially face fines, incarceration, or both.